 Lung Cancer Screening

-200,000 people are diagnosed with lung cancer in the United States each year, and nearly 90% of them will die from the disease as it is usually discovered at an advanced stage.
-Screening is an important tool in fighting lung cancer, because when it is found early, it is much more likely to be treatable.
+More than 200,000 people are diagnosed with lung cancer in the United States each year, and nearly 90% of them will die from the disease as it is usually discovered at an advanced stage.
+Scheduling a lung cancer screening is an important when it comes to fighting lung cancer, because when it is found early, it is much more likely to be treatable.

 The Cancer Institute's lung screening program is recognized by the Lung Cancer Alliance as a Center of Excellence.
-Based on this designation, we are committed to providing a high quality screening program that includes compliance with national standards on the most up-to-date best practices for managing screening quality, radiation dose and diagnostic procedures.
+Based on this designation, we are committed to providing a high quality screening program that includes on the most up-to-date best practices.

 What is a low dose CT screening exam for lung cancer?